 In the rainy season, when the river is at its maximum, they sometimes have to cancel the bathing due to strong currents.

 There are a lot of souvenir shops along the road that the elephants and the tourists walk to get to the river.
-A very popular souvenir are paper made out of elephant poo.
+A very popular souvenir is paper made out of elephant poo.
 Yep, poo! 🙂 We went into a shop where they showed us the whole process.
 The poo is dried in the sun and boiled, and the resulting pulp is then used to make high-quality paper.
-The texture and color of the paper varies according to the elephant’s diet, while other ingredients like tea and onion peel are also added in order to get the required finish.
-They make really nice things out of this elephant poo paper, like note books, cards, photo frames, photo albums and so on.
+The texture and color of the paper vary according to the elephant’s diet, while other ingredients like tea and onion peel are also added in order to get the required finish.
+They make really nice things out of this elephant poo paper, like notebooks, cards, photo frames, photo albums, and so on.

 Mixed Feelings About The Elephant Orphanage